 How has faith intersected with your profession in education?

 With Ignatian Spirituality, I started to be contemplative in action.
 My education, my reading, my constant interest in learning more about learning, teaching, kids’ development, all of that has been intertwined with the spiritual dimension and the faith formation, and really the transformation of kids’ lives.
 I can’t remember a time when education was not part of my spiritual journey.

 Out of your years of experience as a high school principal, what lessons did you bring forward as you moved to parochial education?

-I think learning happens for kids not when they always feel competent, but when they feel safe and cared for, and are able to make mistakes while knowing that they are safe and cared for.
+I think learning happens for kids not when they always feel competent, but when they feel safe and cared for, and can make mistakes while knowing that they are safe and cared for.
 And I think this school does that really well.
 I think good schools try to do that every day.
 There’s a big difference between challenging students and making things hard.

-I think that God would want us to care for each other and care for our students in the ways that allow them to grow intellectually and in confidence and that God would want our schools to be places of wonder and compassion and I think that’s what heaven is going to be.
+I think that God would want us to care for each other and care for our students in ways that allow them to grow intellectually and in confidence and that God would want our schools to be places of wonder and compassion and I think that’s what heaven is going to be.
 And I think good schools; Catholic, Christian, private, public, it doesn’t matter, first care for kids and then the hard work of learning, challenging, guiding and transforming them all comes together.
 That’s what I think I lead with.